This is one of the best workshops you can take to prepare you for Birth!

 You will practice several massage techniques based on Ayurveda techniques, along with specific baby movement exercises and playful songs that are fun for you and your baby.
 Fathers or partners are especially welcome at no extra charge.

-For infants who are pre-crawling (two months to one year).
+For infants who are pre-crawling (3 weeks to one year).

 A handout of techniques is given for your home practice.